Vancouver Realtor: Merilly Hackett

 15 Prospecting Tips to Build your Focus and Optimism

-Here’s 15 useful prospecting tips – a process to optimize your realtionship building.
+Here’s 15 useful prospecting tips – a process to optimize your relationship building – to introduce yourself, build relevance, credibility and trust.

 - Vary your approach and method.
 Know your scripts, but go easy.
 A script is just a testing tool, not a final approach to relationship building.
 Be a friendly person first because people may find talking to a realtor boring.
 A warm introduction, maybe a comment on weather and economy to gauge their mood, then tell them your call is short and to the point – do they know anyone in their neighborhood, and about their family and friends that might be moving, BECAUSE, buyers are very eager to buy and you’d like to help them get a better price.
 Those are legitimate reasons.